MrMaxie/Byakko/docs/md/asAction.md

 ---
 type: Decorator
-name: asController
+name: asAction
 ---

-Decorator that allows you to set-up class as controller.
-Without that class will be ignored at controllers registration process.
+Decorator that allows you to set-up method as action.
+Without that method will never be ran as action.
+The class of this method must be a valid controller.

 <strong>Arguments</strong>
 <div class="list">